Optimization Strategies for Variational Quantum Algorithms in Noisy Landscapes: Experiments Design

 \section{Experiments Design}

 In this study, we conducted numerical experiments to evaluate a diverse array of metaheuristic algorithms, categorized based on their inspiration or operational paradigm.
 The categories included bio-based, evolutionary-based, human-based, math-based, music-based, physics-based, swarm-based, and system-based algorithms.
 A detailed list of all optimizers is provided in Table~\ref{tab:optimizers_table}.
+For more details on each optimizer see Appendix \ref{sec:details} and settings used see Appendix \ref{appendix_params}.

 Additionally, we performed initial experiments using gradient-based optimizers to assess their capability of reaching the global minimum.
 These experiments demonstrated that gradient-based optimizers often fail to converge to the global minimum, even with a relatively high tolerance of $10^{-1}$.
 The success rate of gradient optimizers was found to be low, which motivated the exploration of metaheuristic algorithms for more robust performance in VQE optimization tasks.